 The treatments used for cancer therapy in pets are very similar to those used in humans, including surgery, chemotherapy, and radiation therapy.
 It’s also comforting to know that the side effects of such treatments in pets, especially chemotherapy, are very different from those that humans experience.
 Although many of the drugs are the same, pets tend to respond well to therapy at the dosage and schedules used in veterinary oncology.
 Less than 20% of pets receiving chemotherapy show any clinical signs whatsoever, and those that do have minor symptoms that can be managed with medication.

-At Aspen Meadow, we offer surgical, chemotherapy, and electrochemotherapy options under the guidance of a board-certified medical oncologist to target your pet’s cancer, as well as a variety of holistic therapies to aid in symptom management and healing.
+At Aspen Meadow, we offer surgical, chemotherapy, and electrochemotherapy options under the guidance of a board-certified medical oncologist to target your pet’s cancer.
 Depending on your pet’s diagnosis, we may recommend any combination of these therapies to help get him or her back to living a comfortable life.
-We will always provide you with all of the education and information you need to make an informed decision about your pet’s health, and will answer any questions you may have about your pet’s diagnosis.
+We will always provide you with education and information you need to make an informed decision about your pet’s health, and will answer any questions you may have about your pet’s diagnosis.

 Perhaps the most important factor in successful cancer treatment is early detection, which is why it is important to keep close attention to your pet for early warning signs of cancer and to bring him or her to a family veterinarian for regular check-up examinations.
 Be sure to report any changes in your pet to his or her veterinarian and, if anything looks like it might be a sign of cancer, your veterinarian will recommend that your pet see a veterinary oncologist for further evaluation.
 From diagnosis to treatment and beyond, we are here to provide the support and care you and your pet need throughout his or her cancer recovery.